-- Add these ingredients to your food processor to make a double crust: 2 c. flour (I used 1 1/4 c. unbleached white flour & 3/4 c. sprouted spelt flour), 1 t. sea salt, 12 T. cold butter, 1/4 c. sugar (see sources for which sweeteners to use.)
+- Add to your food processor to make a double crust: 2 cup flour, 1 teaspoon salt, 12 Tablespoons butter, 1/4 cup sugar.
 Blend 'til mixed well, add 1 egg yolk and blend more.
-Add 4 T. cold water and blend until it forms a ball.
+Add cold water and blend until it forms a ball.
 If it feels dry, add a bit more water.
 If it feels too wet, add a bit more flour.

 - Split dough in half and roll each out into a big circle onto a lightly floured countertop.
 Form one into the bottom of a pie plate, trim the sides, prick the bottom with a fork, and bake for 15 minutes at 300*.
 Cool.

-- Make the filling: stir these ingredients together in a big bowl: 1 c. sugar, 1/4 c. unbleached white flour, finely graded lemon peel from 1 whole lemon, (I like a lot of lemon flavor!), and a dash of salt.
-Add about 4 1/2 c. fresh blueberries and toss to coat.
-(One recipe I looked at said you could also use a 20oz. bag of frozen, but then increase flour to 1/3 c.)
+- Make the filling — stir these ingredients together in a big bowl: 1 cup sugar, 1/4 cup flour, lemon peel, and a dash of salt.
+Add about blueberries and toss to coat.

 - Once the bottom crust cools a little, spoon in the blueberry mixture.

-- Cut up 2 t. cold butter into little pieces and drop them around the top.
+- Cut up about 2 teaspoons butter into little pieces and drop them around the top.

 - Cover the pie with the other pie crust, pinch edges, trim sides, and make fun designs, whatever you'd like!
 (Mine never ends up real pretty and I end up patching pieces to cover holes…I never said I was a Martha!)
 UPDATE: My girlfriend gave me a great tip: Instead of trying to make the pie edges all pretty, just tuck them under and bake normally – everyone loves extra pieces of crust!
 It's so much prettier this way, for me anyway!